engreimor/hp50g/README.md

 # hp50g-code
-Some code written in College.
+Some code written in college, for some civil engineering classes.

 Maybe it helps someone, maybe not.

-Sorry but the code is not commented nor translated.
+Sorry, but the code wasn't originaly commented/translated and I lack the time to do so.

 ###How to use###
 You'll need HPUserEdit IDE to view/edit/test code ( or any other editor combined with a real calculator or an emulator ).